Theory and Observation in Science

-Looking at a patient with red spots, a fever, etc., an investigator may report having seen the spots and the thermometer reading, or measles symptoms, or a patient with measles.
+Looking at a patient with red spots and a fever, an investigator might report having seen the spots, or measles symptoms, or a patient with measles.
 Watching an unknown liquid dripping into a litmus solution an observer might report seeing a change in color, a liquid with a PH of less than 7, or an acid.
-The appropriateness of a description of a test outcome depends on how the relevant concepts were operationalized.
-What justifies an observer to report having observed a case of measles according to one operationalization might require her to say no more than that she had observed symptoms according to another.
+The appropriateness of a description of a test outcome depends on how the relevant concepts are operationalized.
+What justifies an observer to report having observed a case of measles according to one operationalization might require her to say no more than that she had observed measles symptoms, or just red spots according to another.

 In keeping with Percy Bridgman’s view that